 - One of the cornerstones of this program, for those wishing to go all the way to Financial Independence, is concentrating on making money now so that you don’t have to make money later.

 Many, many people spend all of their income and then some on maintaining their job–and consider themselves fortunate.
 Most people find that their expenses go down significantly when they leave paid employment.
-No more commuting expenses, no more dress-for-success expenses, no more restaurant-lunch expenses–and many more such reductions.”
+No more commuting expenses, no more dress-for-success expenses, no more restaurant-lunch expenses–and many more such reductions.
+Some decide to invest this additional spare income into bitcoin through paypal to bitcoin.”

 We’ll keep it simple.
 If you want to change your money mindset, read this book!
 If you’re still not convinced, check out these other great reviews and interviews with Vicki Robin from our network: